Buy the Dip in EV Stocks? Here Are 7 to Consider

 Tesla changed all that.
 Led by its charismatic CEO Elon Musk, Tesla made electric vehicles cool.

-But despite its flat movement in 2021, the EV stock remains wildly expensive.
-Today, TSLA trades for 19.3 times annual sales.
-To put that in perspective, Apple (AAPL) – one of the highest-margin hardware makers in history – trades for just 7.3 times sales, and most automakers trade for less than 1 times sales.
+But despite its recent pullback in 2022, the EV stock remains wildly expensive.
+Today, TSLA trades for 16 times annual sales.
+To put that in perspective, Apple (AAPL) – one of the highest-margin hardware makers in history – trades for just 7.2 times sales, and most automakers trade for far less than 1 times sales.

-Slicing the numbers differently, Tesla hopes to build a million cars this year.
-At that level and given Tesla's current market cap, investors would be paying more than $700,000 for each car sold.
+Slicing the numbers differently, Tesla sold a little over 900,000 cars last year, and if things go well might sell around 1.5 million this year.
+At that level and given Tesla's current market cap, investors would be paying nearly $600,000 for each car sold.

 To start, China has far less of a domestic energy industry to support and still imports most of its fossil fuels.
 This gives the country far more of an incentive to lower energy imports by pushing electric vehicle ownership.